Ram81/ram81.github.io/index.md

 # Bio

-I am a second year MS student in the department of Computer Science at [Georgia Tech](https://www.gatech.edu/) advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Abhishek Das](https://abhishekdas.com/).
-I also closely collaborate with [Erik Wijmans](https://wijmans.xyz/) and [Eric Undersander](https://www.linkedin.com/in/ericu/).
+I am a first year PhD student in the department of Computer Science at [Georgia Tech](https://www.gatech.edu/) advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Prof. Zsolt Kira](https://faculty.cc.gatech.edu/~zk15/).
+Prior to this, I completed my Masters in CS at Georgia Tech advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Abhishek Das](https://abhishekdas.com/).
+I also closely collaborate with [Erik Wijmans](https://wijmans.xyz/) and [Eric Undersander](https://www.linkedin.com/in/ericu/) during my time as a MS student.

 Broadly, I am interested at the intersection of Computer Vision, Robotics and Reinforcement Learning.
-My long-term research goal is to develop robots that exhibit intelligent behavior to accomplish goals in diverse real-world environments.
-Towards this goal, my current research focuses on leveraging large-scale human demonstrations to learn complex navigation and interaction skills.
+My long-term research goal is to develop general scalable algorithms and efficient systems to train embodied agents that exhibit emergent intelligent behavior to accomplish goals in diverse real-world environments.

-Previously, I spent a year working as a Research Intern in [Computer Vision and Machine Learning Perception Lab](http://mlp.cc.gatech.edu/) at Georgia Tech advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
-I also lead an open source organization, [CloudCV](https://cloudcv.org/), where we are building several open-source softwares for reproducible AI research.

 <div class="row" id="timeline-logos">